peterbourgon/raft/JOINT-CONSENSUS.md

-If a server receives a configuration-change command that results in a configuration that doesn't include its server ID, when that command is committed, it should shut itself down. **This is currently being violated**.
+If a server receives a configuration-change command that results in a configuration that doesn't include its server ID, when that command is committed, it should shut itself down.

-Implementation: special case in custom apply().
+Implementation: if a configuration will result in the current server being expelled and shut down, a `committed` channel is injected into the relevant LogEntry, and a listener installed.
+If and when the LogEntry is committed, the listener goroutine signals the server to shutdown.

 > **15** As shown in Figure 9, there is no time when C_old and C_new can both